 Given a graded Lie algebra $L$, the (graded) derived subalgebra of $L$ is

-The main result of this section relates the graded dimensions of an \FGCCHA to its generating set and primitives.
+The main result of this section relates the dimension sequence of an \FGCCHA to its generating set and primitives.
 This result follows from a standard analysis which appears in the literature without being stated as a numbered result (see for example \cite{AL15} Section 4.2).

 \begin{proposition} Let $H$ be a \FGCCHA with generating set $X$.
 The triple of sequences

 satisfies Equation~\eqref{eq:gf_relation}. \end{proposition}